awsdocs/amazon-personalize-developer-guide/doc_source/granting-personalize-s3-access.md

 1. Attach a bucket policy to the Amazon S3 bucket containing your data files so Amazon Personalize can access them\.
 For more information, see [Attaching an Amazon Personalize access policy to your Amazon S3 bucket](#attach-bucket-policy)\.

-1. If you are using AWS Key Management Service \(AWS KMS\) for encryption, you must give your IAM user and Amazon Personalize IAM service role permission to use your key\.
-You must also add Amazon Personalize as a Principle in your AWS KMS key policy\.
-For more information see [Using key policies in AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html) in the *AWS Key Management Service Developer Guide*\.
+1. Amazon S3 buckets and objects must be either encryption free or, if you are using AWS Key Management Service \(AWS KMS\) for encryption, you must grant Amazon Personalize and your Amazon Personalize IAM service role permission to use your key\.
+For more information, see [Giving Amazon Personalize permission to use your AWS KMS key](granting-personalize-key-access.md)\.

 **Note**
 Because Amazon Personalize doesn’t communicate with AWS VPCs, Amazon Personalize can't interact with Amazon S3 buckets that allow only VPC access\.